-If a deal is agreed then we will be in a transition period, meaning everything will stay the same until the end of December 2020.
+UK citizens can be reassured that regardless of the Brexit outcome planes will still fly between the UK and the EU: if a deal is agreed then we will be in a transition period, meaning everything will stay the same until the end of December 2020 and flights will continue as normal.
 Even if we are in a no-deal scenario, the European Commission has said that UK airlines will still be able to operate flights between the UK and the EU.
+The UK government has offered similar assurances for EU airlines.